arsh-tripathi/CHIP8emu/README.md

-# CHIP-8 Emulator
+# GBA Emulator

-This is a CHIP-8 emulator that I am writing in C and SDL2.
+This is a GBA emulator that I am writing in C and SDL2.
-This is my first emulation project, so feedback is welcome.

 This is an ongoing project.